 How Should Type 2 Diabetes Nutrition Be Managed?

-- Type 2 diabetes patients should take care to stay at their ideal weight.
+• Type 2 diabetes patients should take care to stay at their ideal weight.
 Diabetic patients who want to lose weight can easily reach the ideal weight with a diet recommended by the dietician.
 It is recommended that they lose a maximum of 4-8 lbs per month.
-Losing weight faster will cause the blood sugar balance to deteriorate, so they should be careful about this.
+Losing weight faster will cause the blood sugar balance to deteriorate, so they should be careful.

-- They should eat 3 main meals and 3 snacks.
-Carbohydrate, fat and protein balance should be planned, taking into account factors such as age, height, weight and metabolic rate.
+• They should eat 3 main meals and 3 snacks.
+Carbohydrate, fat and protein balance should be planned, considering age, height, weight and metabolic rate.

 Meal Plan for Type 2 Diabetes